micro-manager/micro-manager/DeviceAdapters/IDS_uEye/Readme.txt

 Notes:

- - The "frame rate" parameter is mainly for the internal live mode of the camera which is not used, as for micro manager the pictures are acquired one by one.
-It does, however, determine the maximal exposure time (inverse of the frame rate).
+ - For color, currently only the modes "BGRA8" and "RGBA8" are supported.
-   For some camera models it will also limit the real frame rate in "live" acquisition mode of micro manager.
+   The "Frame rate" property will not necessarily affect the real frame rate in the live-mode for every camera model.

- - Currently color modes BGRA8/RGBA8 are supported which allow for 1:1 direct transfer of pixel data into MM image buffer
+   It does, however, determine the maximal exposure time.

+ - Gamma correction is deactivated.

+ - If several cameras are connected, currently only the first camera in the list will be addressed.

+ - With Linux and OpenJDK, using the color modes may cause problems (monochrome modes work), with Sun/Oracle JDK all modes work.